Landscape Architecture, BLA

 for the degree of Bachelor of Landscape Architecture

 The department's administrative office, upper-level studios, faculty offices, and classrooms are located in Temple Hoyne Buell Hall.
-The department also has a studio located in Mumford Hall.
+The department also has a studio is located in Mumford Hall.

 for the degree of Bachelor of Landscape Architecture